World Standards Day- 14th October

 Members of the International Electrotechnical Commission (IEC), International Telecommunication Union (ITU), and International Organization for Standardization (ISO), Institute of Electrical and Electronics Engineers (IEEE), and Internet Engineering Task Force celebrate World Standards Day on 14th October every year.
 It is a day to pay tribute to the collaborative efforts of the thousands of experts worldwide who develop the voluntary technical agreements that are published as international standards.

 It was on 14th October when 25 country representatives decided to create international Standards in London, in 1946.
 While the International Organization for Standardization (ISO) was formed one year later, the first World Standards Day was not officially celebrated until the 1970s.
 In 1970 it was first launched as World Standards Day to promote international standardization and the creation of voluntary standards in everything and anything – things like travel efficiency, cleaner energy, safety, and security measures.

-The theme of World Standards Day 2020 is: “Protecting the Planet with Standards”.
+The theme of World Standards Day 2022 is: “Shared Vision for a Better World.”